hoangduytran/blender-manual/manual/editors/image/editing.rst

    :Menu:      :menuselection:`Image --> Save As`
    :Shortcut:  :kbd:`Shift-Alt-S`

-Save the (rendered) image in a separate file of any type.
+Save the image to a separate file of any type.
 The image output settings can be configured and are the same as the :doc:`Render Output Properties </render/output/properties/output>`.